Iwasawa Invariants for elliptic curves over $\mathbb{Z}_{p}$-extensions and Kida's Formula: Introduction

 The sum is over all primes $w^{\prime}$ of $\cL$ (above $v^\prime$ in $K^{\cyc}$) not above $p$, $h_i$ is the rank of the abelian group $H^i(\cL/K_{\cyc}, U(\cL))$, and $U(\cL)$ is the group of all units of $\cL$. \end{lthm}

-In the study of rational points of abelian varieties (in particular, elliptic curves), the Selmer group plays a crucial role.
-In \cite{Maz72}, B. Mazur initiated the study of the growth of the $p$-primary Selmer group in $\Z_p$-extension of number fields.
-In \cite{HM99}, Y. Hachimori and K. Matsuno proved an analogue of Kida's formula for $p$-primary Selmer groups of elliptic curves in $p$-power extensions of the \emph{cyclotomic} $\Z_p$-extension of a number field.
-This result was extended to a general class of Galois representations including the case of $p$-ordinary Hilbert modular forms and $p$-supersingular modular forms by R. Pollack and T. Weston in \cite{PW06}.
-In the first part of this article, we prove a Kida-like formula in \emph{more general} $\Z_p$-extensions (see Theorem \ref{main theorem}).
+In the study of rational points of elliptic curves, the Selmer group plays a crucial role.
+In \cite{Maz72}, B.~Mazur initiated the study of the growth of the $p$-primary Selmer group in $\Z_p$-extension of number fields.
+In \cite{HM99}, Y.~Hachimori and K.~Matsuno proved an analogue of Theorem~\ref{thm: classical Kida's formula} for $p$-primary Selmer groups of elliptic curves in $p$-power extensions of a (fixed) number field over the \emph{cyclotomic} $\Z_p$-extension.
+This result has been generalized in several directions.
+For modular forms over the \emph{cyclotomic} $\Z_p$-extension, analogous results have been worked out for signed Selmer groups at non-ordinary primes by J.~Hatley--A.~Lei, see \cite[Theorem~6.7]{HL19}.
+It has been extended to a general class of Galois representations over the \emph{cyclotomic} $\Z_p$-extension, including the case of $p$-ordinary Hilbert modular forms and $p$-supersingular modular forms by R.~Pollack--T.~Weston in \cite{PW06}.
+The first named author studied Kida-type formula for fine Selmer groups of elliptic curves over the \emph{cyclotomic} $\Z_p$-extension of totally real number fields in \cite{Kun21}.
+Kida-type formulae for $p$-primary Selmer groups of elliptic curves have also been proven over special classes of non-abelian $p$-adic Lie extensions containing the \emph{cyclotomic} $\Z_p$-extension by A.~Bhave in \cite{Bha07}.
+In the first part of this article, we prove a Kida-like formula for $p$-primary Selmer groups of elliptic curves in \emph{more general} $\Z_p$-extensions (see Theorem~\ref{main theorem}).

 For ease of exposition, in the introduction, we state our main result in a simplified setting.
 Let $p\geq 5$ be a fixed rational prime.
-Let $E_{/\Q}$ be a non-CM elliptic curve with good ordinary reduction at $p$ and $K$ be a fixed imaginary quadratic field.
-Let $\Kan$ denote the anticyclotomic $\Z_p$-extension of $K$, $L/K$ be a Galois extension of $p$-power degree disjoint from $\Kan$, and $L_\infty$ be the compositum $L\cdot \Kan$.
+Let $E_{/\Q}$ be an elliptic curve without complex multiplication and with good ordinary reduction at $p$.
+Let $K$ be a fixed imaginary quadratic field and $\Kan$ denote the anticyclotomic $\Z_p$-extension of $K$.
+Let $L/K$ be a Galois extension of $p$-power degree disjoint from $\Kan$ and $L_\infty$ be the compositum $L\cdot \Kan$.
 Suppose that the $p$-primary Selmer group over $\Kan$ (and $\Linf$) is cofinitely generated as a $\Z_p$-module.
 Then our result relates their respective $\lambda$-invariants. \begin{lthm} With the setting as above,